Who are you people? Are you historians?

 We go back and forth on this.
 We don’t have children ourselves, and don’t feel like we should tell parents what is and isn’t appropriate for their children.
 Your mileage on this may vary.

 However, we do deal with some adult themes in our episodes.
 The ancient world was rife with violence and lots of problematic stuff, and we don’t sugarcoat.
 We discuss sex when it comes up, and our sense of humor sometimes veers into raunchy territory.
 We swear occasionally.

 If you have to pin us down on this, we’d say most parents would probably find us more suitable for older kids (or teenagers) than younger ones.

 What other stuff do you have going on?

 Jenny: The novel that eats up my life.
 I’m a huge romance and fantasy reader and writer.
 I also love writing poetry; I’ve written one chapbook and have ideas for several others in the works.
-I’m a full-time freelance copywriter and I love my job.

 Other than writing- and reading-related pursuits, I’m an avid skier and long-distance runner; I love dyeing my hair crazy colors; and I travel a lot.

 Genn: In addition to the podcast, I have a day job working in book publishing (so I’m always reading), I write fiction, have recently started getting back into an exercise routine (ha hah ha), travel and nap on a competitive level.